 B&T Metals ceased most manufacturing operations in 1982, but continued to employ about 20 people doing specialty aluminum work through the 1990s.
 By 2005, B&T employed only four people who produced aluminum parts for cars, electronics, and chalkboard frames.
 In 2004, a 25-yard long section of the main building’s second floor collapsed, throwing bricks onto two parked cars.
 Luckily no one was injured.
 City inspectors condemned the deteriorating building where the uranium had once been handled.

 Since about 2004, a Los Angeles developer has been working to turn the old factory and surrounding area in Franklinton into a ‘funky’ arts district like the Short North once was.
-After several years of securing grants and funds to clean up the site, funds have finally surfaced and work was scheduled to begin in the spring of 2011.
+After several years of securing grants and funds to clean up the site, funds finally surfaced and work began in 2011.
 Eventually the area will be home to affordable artist studios, condominiums, apartments, shops, galleries, and even a small theater.
 According to the developer, the area could become known as “The Manhattan Project.”
-After our visit, the eastern half of the building was demolished.
-The developers are trying to save and restore the western half where the Manhattan Project work took place, but it remains unclear if this will happen.
+The eastern half of the building was demolished not too long after our visit.
+As of 2018, the only portion of the main facility left standing was the section where the Manhattan Project work took place.
 A special thanks to David Tolbert for allowing us access to B&T Metals.

 IN MEMORY OF DAVID TOLBERT (1950-2014), OWNER/OPERATOR OF B&T METALS

 Location Information: Partially Demolished / Restoration In Progress